 To understand the considerations when choosing between Microsoft Dynamics 365 Online (Microsoft Dynamics 365 hosted in the Microsoft data centre) and Microsoft Dynamics 365 on-prem, hosted in your data centre or with us or with another hosting provider read "Choosing between Microsoft Dynamics 365 Online or On Premise?".
 From this release, Microsoft will release most new functionality for Microsoft Dynamics Online before releasing it for Microsoft Dynamics on-premise.

-Since release in early 2016, Microsoft Dynamics CRM 2016 and latterly, Microsoft Dynamics 365 have had several hotfixes.
-These are described below.
+Since release in early 2016, Microsoft Dynamics CRM 2016 and latterly, Microsoft Dynamics 365 have had several hotfixes and updates.
+These are described below, and for the more recent, major updates I have written articles which you can access from links here or from our blog.

 Users have been using email signatures as a time saver for eons.
 But until now, that functionality was, at best, difficult in Microsoft Dynamics CRM.